wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

 Changing the passwords in a distributed environment
 ---------------------------------------------------

-Follow the instructions below to change the passwords for all the Wazuh indexer users as well as the Wazuh manager API users.
+Follow the instructions below to change the passwords for all the Wazuh indexer users as well as the Wazuh manager API users and the Wazuh dashboard user.

 #.
 On `any Wazuh indexer node`, use the Wazuh passwords tool to change the passwords of the Wazuh indexer users.